CHAPTERS

 Again

 She didn’t wait.
 Not for the valet.
 Not for the door.
-Not for permission.
-She moved like a verdict already delivered—one she’d rather die than hear overturned.
-Heels cracked against pavement.
-Most nights, that meant control.
+Not for anyone.
+She moved like a verdict already delivered.
+Heels cracked against pavement, most nights, a statement of control.
 Tonight, they were warning shots in stilettos.

-The Rolls purred behind her, abandoned.
-Disposable.
+The Rolls Royce purred behind her.
 Nothing mattered except getting to Max before it was too late.

-Rain stung her face, slid down her neck, soaked her cuffs.
-The valet shouted.
-Let him chase.
+Let him.
 Let the car idle.
 Let the whole city burn.

 Again.